 One of the most confusing things about the Surface brand is that it’s found on several different devices, and they all turn up in one another’s search results, which can make them hard to tell apart.
 Here’s a rundown of every machine in the Surface line and what they’re each for.

-Surface Book: This is a slightly bigger and bulkier version of the Surface Laptop.
+This is a slightly bigger and bulkier version of the Surface Laptop.
 While it doesn’t have the sleek good looks of the Surface Laptop, it’s got the best display in the family – the 15-inch version is big, beautiful, and sports a resolution of 3240 x 2160.
+You can also separate the screen and the keyboard.
 If you want a portable Surface with a brilliant picture, get a Surface Book.

 A. Yes – for now.
 Although Apple was the first major tech company to offer a mobile device without a headphone jack, others have been following suit in forcing consumers to use Bluetooth headphones.
 As of this writing, every Surface tablet model available has a standard 3.5mm headphone port, but that’s likely to disappear in future iterations.